EastRane/eastrane.github.io/docs/plugins/eastzombies/configuration.md

     at_night: false
   zombie_compass:
     # If true, zombie compass recipe will be available.
+    # This compass lets zombies see nearest human's location.
     enabled: true
     # The day on which this feature activates.
     start_day: 13